 Sensor types vary depending on the sensing object they are intended to measure.
 Though come in different shapes and sizes, smart sensors are essential IoT components capable of converting the real variables they measure into streaming digital data that can be transmitted to gateways.
 Down below are some of the most widely used sensors in the IoT world.

-Temperature and humidity sensors: A temperature and humidity sensor, as its name suggests, measures the amount of heat and humidity generated from an area or an object.
-It detects the temperature and humidity change, enabling us to perform various tasks ranging from manufacturing to agriculture to healthcare.
+Temperature and humidity sensor: A temperature and humidity sensor, as its name suggests, measures the amount of heat and humidity generated from an area or an object.
+It detects temperature and humidity changes, enabling us to perform various tasks ranging from manufacturing to agriculture to healthcare.

-Proximity sensors: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, promotion notification will be sent to their phones.
+Proximity sensor: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, a promotion notification will be sent to their phones.

-PIR sensors: The PIR sensor monitors the movement of people and objects, allowing you to see if there are people in your home or other important spaces.
-On the one hand, it avoids significant property damage caused by invasion, and on the other hand, it helps maximize space management.
+PIR sensor: The PIR sensor monitors the movement of people and objects, allowing you to see if there are people in your home or other important spaces.
+On the one hand, it avoids significant property damage caused by the invasion, and on the other hand, it helps maximize space management.

-Location sensors: Almost all industries have positioning requirements.
-Location sensor is often used for warehouse management, smart attendance management, asset tracking and personnel tracking.
+Location sensor: Almost all industries have positioning requirements.
+Location sensor is often used for warehouse management, smart attendance management, asset tracking, and personnel tracking.

-Hall sensors: Hall Sensor is used for automatic switches, direction of motion and speed, and is commonly used for automated management of vehicles and various appliances.
+Hall sensors: Hall Sensor is used for automatic switches, the direction of motion, and speed, and is commonly used for automated management of vehicles and various appliances.

 IoT vibration sensor: The IoT Vibration Sensor on a vehicle can trigger an alarm in the event of abnormal vibration, preventing the vehicle from being abandoned, or allowing administrators to take timely action.

-Other 6 types of Internet of things sensors in the market
+Other 6 types of Internet of Things sensors trending in the market

-IoT motion sensors: Motion sensors help detect physical movement within a given area.
-Apart from the primary application of security monitoring, motion sensors have been extended to automatic door controls, automated sinks, toilet flushers, hand dryers, automatic parking systems and energy management systems, etc. As technologies advance, opportunities for motion sensors will continue to grow.
+IoT motion sensor: Motion sensors help detect physical movement within a given area.
+Apart from the primary application of security monitoring, motion sensors have been extended to automatic door controls, automated sinks, toilet flushers, hand dryers, automatic parking systems, energy management systems, etc. As technologies advance, opportunities for motion sensors will continue to grow.

 Considerations when choosing Internet of Things sensors

-More and more businesses are realizing that IoT devices or sensors can bring greater efficiency and increased profitability, but many struggles to choose the right Internet of things sensors to meet their specific needs.
+More and more businesses are realizing that IoT devices or sensors can bring greater efficiency and increased profitability, but many struggle to choose the right Internet of Things sensors to meet their specific needs.
 Let’s take a look at some of the most important factors that you can take into consideration when choosing IoT sensors.

 • Cost: Budget comes next.
 The cost of the sensors should be as low as possible so that the implementation of a use case can be feasible.